whatisnuclear/website/_posts/2023-07-01-ns-savannah-wooden-cube.md

 On the energy equivalence side of things, 163 lbs of U-235 [represents 5.87 petajoules]({% link energy-density.md %}) of energy.
-A nuclear ship engine of the PWR type is around 27% thermally efficient (shaft horsepower per thermal Watt), so that uranium could do about 67,300 horsepower-years.
+A nuclear ship engine of the PWR type is around 27% thermally efficient (shaft horsepower per thermal watt), so that uranium could do about 67,300 horsepower-years.

 28.6 M gallons of heavy fuel oil (33.4 MJ/L) contains 3.62 petajoules of energy, and these engines typically have more like 44% thermal efficiency, so that much